CRPropa/CRPropa3/doc/pages/Installation.md

     export PKG_CONFIG_PATH=$HOME/.local/lib/pkgconfig:$PKG_CONFIG_PATH
     ```

-However, we highly recommend to use a virtualenv setup to install CRPropa!
+However, we highly recommend to use a virtualenv or conda setup to install CRPropa!

 ### Installation in python virtualenv